 File S6 – Genetic Anchoring Allmaps

 Details of the Allmaps scaffolding (Tang et al. 2015) using five genetic linage maps.
-Scaffolding started with 5,815 markers, of which 4,926 were contributing to the final set of super scaffolds (Table S6.1).
-Furthermore, a subset of 1,747 markers was furthermore informative for orienting the scaffolds without conflicts given the five genetic maps.
-In total 2.2Gb (14.9%) of the overall assembly length could be scaffolded using this approach.
-This led to super scaffolds varying between 187Mb and 394 Mb in length (Table S6.2).
+Scaffolding started with 5,632 markers, of which 5,014 were contributing to the final set of super scaffolds (Figure S6.1).
+Furthermore, a subset of 383 markers was furthermore informative for orienting the scaffolds without conflicts given the five genetic maps.
+In total 2.4Gb (15.9%) of the overall assembly length could be scaffolded using this approach.
+This led to super scaffolds varying between 186 Mb and 444 Mb in length (Table S6.2).
 Alignment of the individual genetic linkage maps to the final super scaffolds is shown in Figure S6.2.
 Overall correlation between a linkage group and its corresponding super scaffold is show in table S6.1.
 Correlation of specific maps is discussed in the main manuscript.
 The proposed set of super scaffolds is consolidated and made available as the first set of onion pseudomolecules.